KaHIP/KaHIP/README.md

 ## NEW in v2.20:
+*Node Ordering Algorithms*: Many applications rely on time-intensive matrix operations, such as factorization, which can be sped up significantly for large sparse matrices by interpreting the matrix as a sparse graph and computing a node ordering that minimizes the so-called \emph{fill-in}.
+Here, we added new algorithms to compute fill-in reduced orderings in graphs.

+*ILPs For Even Higher Quality*: we include ILPs that can be used as a post-processing step to improve high-quality partitions even further.

 *TCMalloc:* possibility to link against TCMalloc

 *Faster IO* for kaffpa (option --mmap_io)

-*Node Ordering Algorithms*: we added new algorithms to compute fill-in reduced orderings in graphs.

-*ILPs For Even Higher Quality*: we include ILPs that can be used as a post-processing step to improve high-quality partitions even further.

 ## NEW in v2.10:
 *ParHIP (Parallel High Quality Partitioning):* Our distributed memory parallel partitioning techniques designed to partition hierarchically structured networks such as web graphs or social networks.